 Those are all important things in my life, but perhaps they would all get done less frantically and with more excellence if I did them one at a time.

-But the biggest thing I’ve learned about trying to do one thing at a time is that it provides so many more opportunities for kindness.
+The biggest thing I’ve learned about trying to do one thing at a time is that it provides so many more opportunities for kindness.

 Returning phone calls while running my kids from school to swimming lessons doesn’t leave much time to ask my daughter about her day or find out if my son got to use the tire swing at recess.

 When I’m not checking out at the grocery store with a phone to my ear, I can actually hear the clerk when she says my kids are cute.
 I can sincerely smile at the woman who just held the door for me, and I can return those small favors to others.